justyntemme/customDefenderInstall/README.md

 # Prisma Cloud Custom Defender Installer

-A wrapper script for the Prisma Cloud Defender installation that enables **version rollback** capabilities by allowing you to specify custom Docker image tags.
+A wrapper script for the Prisma Cloud Defender installation that enables **version rollback** capabilities by allowing you to install a specific defender version from a backup image.

 ## The Problem